imgix/ember-cli-imgix/README.md

 [![Build Status](https://travis-ci.org/imgix/ember-cli-imgix.png?branch=master)](https://travis-ci.org/imgix/ember-cli-imgix)

 An Ember addon for easily adding responsive imagery via [imgix](https://www.imgix.com) to your application.
+This addons supports FastBoot.

 **Note:** Front-end imgix libraries and framework integrations will not work with imgix Web Proxy Sources.
 They will only work with imgix Web Folder or S3 Sources.